jbloomAus/alphabetical_probe/README.md

 ```

 To run a notebook, you'll then need to navigate to the notebook, open it, and change the kernel to 'gpu' in the upper-right hand corner.
 Then you should just be able to run it as is!

+## Evals

+`eval_list.py` in src/evals contains a list of evaluations, which also links to the `GradeSpellingEval` class that constructs them.
+To make a new evaluation, all you need to do is build your functions according to this class and add the evaluation to eval_list.py.

+Instructions for how to load, save, and run evals can be found in `Eval_Demo.ipynb` under src/evals/notebooks.

+## Probing

+TBD

+## Analysis

+TBD